Metal Search

 Let’s compare some core differences between these two.

-Density (g/cm³) 7.8 (for steel) 2.7 (for aluminum), 8.96 (for copper)
+Density (g/cm³)7.8 (for steel)2.7 (for aluminum), 8.96 (for copper)

-Melting Point (°C) 1,370 (for steel) 660 (for aluminum), 1,085 (for copper)
+Melting Point (°C)1,370 (for steel)660 (for aluminum), 1,085 (for copper)

-Electrical Conductivity (% IACS) 3%–15% (for steel) 61% (for aluminum), 100% (for copper)
+Electrical Conductivity (% IACS)3%–15% (for steel)61% (for aluminum), 100% (for copper)

-Tensile Strength (MPa) 400–550 (for steel) 70-500 (for aluminum), 210-500 (for copper)
+Tensile Strength (MPa)400–550 (for steel)70-500 (for aluminum), 210-500 (for copper)

-Thermal Conductivity (W/mK) 50–58 (for steel) 237 (for aluminum), 401 (for copper)
+Thermal Conductivity (W/mK)50–58 (for steel)237 (for aluminum), 401 (for copper)

-Young’s Modulus (GPa) 200 (for steel) 70 (for aluminum), 110 (for copper)
+Young’s Modulus (GPa)200 (for steel)70 (for aluminum), 110 (for copper)

 The table above provides average values for some common ferrous and non-ferrous metals (steel, aluminum, and copper).
 It’s important to note that these values can vary significantly depending on the specific alloy and treatment of the metal.
+The difference between ferrous and non-ferrous metals is crucial when selecting materials for specific applications.

 Bottom Line